 Once you do have access to credit, don't apply for multiple cards with abandon.
 Your credit scores take a small hit every time there is a hard inquiry on your credit reports, which occurs whenever you apply for new credit.

-5. Make Sure to Check Your Credit Reports Regularly
+5. Check Your Credit Reports Regularly

 You can do everything right—but if it's not reported correctly on your credit reports, it won't matter.
 It is your responsibility to make sure the information on your credit reports is accurate and doesn't show any signs of identity theft.